tagspaces/documentation/browsing-files.md

 ## ImageSwiper perspective

-The **ImageSwiper Perspecive** will turn any folder that contains images, into a picture gallery.
+The **ImageSwiper Perspective** will turn any folder that contains images, into a picture gallery.
 This perspective only displays image files, and simply ignores all other files in the folder, therefore this perspective is only suitable for folders that contain mainly images.

 > **Hint:** For now, the thumbnail size of the images displayed in the gallery is fixed.